Hillbilly Travelogue: Prague.

 About facades: I think that arch is authentic, as all the other fragments of previous-periods architectural trim.
 Czechs are crazy about preservation of their history, incl. architecture, especially in Prague.
 I’ve seen the same method used even here, in NY/Brooklyn – overlaying remnants of previous doorways, fragments of trim and entrance stoop – and in North Chicago.

-Prague is also notorious for its medieval orientation system; they have the same system in Poland (I’m sure you’ve noticed), but in Prague it’s preserved through all the way back to actual original facade sculpture.
+Prague is also notorious for its medieval orientation system; they have the same system in Poland (I’m sure you’ve noticed), but in Prague it’s preserved through all the way back to actual .
 Do they also, like in Poland, still call the buildings “Under a boot” or “Villa Apothecary”?

 Thank you SO much for the great pics !